Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Nonparametric Partial Disentanglement via Mechanism Sparsity

 \begin{example}[Action targeting a single latent variable identifies it] Consider the situation depicted in Figure~\ref{fig:working_example} where $\vz_1$ is the tree position, $\vz_2$ is the robot position and $\vz_3$ is the ball position ($d_z = 3$).
-Assume $\va \in \sR$ corresponds to the torque applied to the wheels of the robot ($d_a = 1$).
-We thus have that $\mG^a = [0, 1, 0]^\top$, i.e. $\va$ affects only $\vz_2$.
-For the sake of this example, $\mG^z$ can be anything, i.e. it does not have to be lower triangular like in Figure~\ref{fig:working_example} (see remark above).
+Assume $\va \in \sR$ corresponds to the torque applied to the robot wheels ($d_a = 1$).
+We therefore have $\mG^a = [0, 1, 0]^\top$, i.e., $\va$ affects only $\vz_2$.
+For the sake of this example, $\mG^z$ can be anything, i.e., it does not have to be lower triangular like in Figure~\ref{fig:working_example} (see remark above).